 Now that we’ve gone over how to pay for public transport in Paris, you also need to know how to use your ticket!
 No matter which mode of transportation you use, you need to validate your ticket.

-On the métro there are turnstiles, you need to either tap your Navigo Easy card on the validation area found on top of the turnstile or put your ticket through the slot on the front of the turnstile, it’ll then come up on the top of the turnstile, you need to take it out and then you can walk through the turnstile.
+On the métro there are turnstiles, you need to either tap your Navigo Easy card on the validation area found on top of the turnstile.
+You’ll then be able to walk through the turnstile.

 For buses and trams, there are tapping validation machines just inside the doors, and ticket stamping validation machines usually just after the bus driver.

-Whatever means of transport you use, make sure you keep your ticket until you leave the station.
-If you’re caught by a ticket controller without one, you could face a hefty fine of €50!
+Whatever means of transport you use, make sure you’ve validated your virtual ticket (or keep a paper ticket until you leave the station).
+If you’re caught by a ticket controller without having done this, you could face a hefty fine of €50!

 If you found our article on how to pay for public transport in Paris helpful, you might want to read these articles next: